Sardor-M/OSS_Term_Project/README.md

 ### Output

-- Desired Output for the Scatter Map on your local computer.
+- Desired Output for the Scatter Map on your local browser

 <img src = "dataset/scattermap.png" alt="data" width="1000" height="700">

-- Desired Output for the Choropleth Map on your local computer.
+- Desired Output for the Choropleth Map on your local browser.

 <img src = "dataset/choroplethmap.png" alt="data" width="1000" height="700">
 <p align="right">(<a href="#top">back to top</a>)</p>